-James Mpele is a Leadership and Diversity expert with more than 30 years’ experience.
-He has MSc in Training and HRM from Leicester University, UK.
-James’s ideas for creating dynamic and transformed organizations draw on a set of well-tested theories and research, having worked with the Business School of the Netherlands, the University of the Free State and many others.
-He has worked throughout Africa and is the author of three books: DIVERSITY A.I.MS – Vital tools for personal transformation and relationship management; DIVERSITY G.O.L.D – Developing the millennial generation into effective leaders; DIVERSITY R.I.C.H.E.S – Essential strategies for managing cross-cultural relationships.
+James Mpele is a Leadership and Diversity expert with more than 30 years’ experience as change agent, coach and trainer.
+He has MSc in Training and HRM from Leicester University.
+His ideas for creating dynamic and transformed organizations draw well-tested theories and research, having worked with the Business School of the Netherlands, the University of the Free State and many others.
+He combines a knowledge of change technologies with a background in business and education.
+He is the author of three books: DIVERSITY A.I.MS – Vital tools for personal transformation and relationship management; DIVERSITY G.O.L.D – Developing the millennial generation into effective leaders; DIVERSITY R.I.C.H.E.S – Essential strategies for managing cross-cultural relationships.

-Thandi Thankge is a seasoned Practitioner with a wealth of experience in the HR generalist field, specifically in the areas of Talent Management and Transformation.
-She is a registered Psychometrist: Independent Practice HPCSA and a registered Master HR Professional, Generalist, with SABPP.
-She is also a member SIOPSA.
-Thandi is currently an Executive: Human Capital at ATNS, the vice-chairperson of the SABPP and serves on a Board of Road Traffic Management Corporation.
-Thandi holds a MCom degree in Business Management, and a BA Honours Degree in Industrial Psychology.
-She has completed an Advanced Programme in Organizational Development, an Advanced Programme in Labour Relations and a National Diploma in Library and Information Services.
+Thandi Thankge is the former Vice Chairperson of the SABPP and a certified Chartered Director, CD (SA) with the Institute of Directors in Southern Africa.
+She is a seasoned practitioner with extensive experience in the HR generalist field, specifically in the areas of Talent Management and Transformation.
+Thandi is a registered Psychometrist: Independent Practice HPCSA and a registered Master HR Professional, Generalist, with SABPP.
+She has worked as Executive: Human Capital for various companies and currently serves on the Board of the Road Traffic Management Corporation.
+Thandi holds a MCom degree in Business Management and a BA Honours Degree in Industrial Psychology, and has completed Advanced Programmes in Organizational Development and Labour Relations.